Follow-Up Tests

 • Six indicators (Sado, Brla, Elgl, Popr, Acmi, and Cyec) of stands that were either always grazed or only grazed in the past (i.e., not never grazed)

-Results based on presence/absence data are broadly similar to, but not identical, to those above where we also incorporated species abundance information.
+Results based on presence/absence data are broadly similar to, but not identical, to those in where we considered combinations of groups but also incorporated species abundance information.

 Summarizing ISA Results